-Health in all policies approach (inter-sectoral linkage, multi-level) Can all relevant sectors be transferred into the new context to achieve positive results?
+Health in all policies approach (inter-sectoral linkage, multi-level)

+Can all relevant sectors be transferred into the new context to achieve positive results?
 What additional sectors need to be taken into account?
 Is this comprehensible approach feasible in the new context?

-Think broadly - Collaborative, partnership approach at all levels (work with everybody at all levels)
+> Collaborative, partnership approach at all levels (work with everybody at all levels)

 Is it possible to include the same stakeholders at all levels as in the existing practice?

 Will people at all levels (from national government to municipalities) feel equally responsible for the transferred practice?

-Are equivalent partnerships on all levels and alliances (local, national, international), intersectoral (public-private), and multidisciplinary (different professional backgrounds with different areas of expertise) possible for the transferred practice?
+Are equivalent partnerships at all levels and alliances (local, national, international), intersectoral (public-private), and multidisciplinary (different professional backgrounds with different areas of expertise) possible for the transferred practice?

-- Strong political commitment and support at highest level This point focuses rather on the political and professional commitment.
+Strong political commitment and support at highest level

 Is there political commitment in the relevant area where the practice is to be implemented?
-Is there support of the transferred practice by the highest level of the involved sectors, professions, and levels? - Programme embedded in national plans/curricula/policies and/ or specific legislation and regulation Is the transferred practice already aligned with policy plans/curricula/policies and/ or specific legislation and regulation at various levels?
+Is there support of the transferred practice by the highest level of the involved sectors, professions, and levels?

+Programme embedded in national plans/curricula/policies and/ or specific legislation and regulation

+Is the transferred practice already aligned with policy plans or curricula and/ or specific legislation and regulation at various levels?

 Did the specific practice transform specific policies into legally defined rights?
-Would that be equally possible in the transferred practice? - Transparency of the programme to shape trust Is the existing dissemination strategy transferrable in a way to ensure transparency of the practice's objectives, aims, and strategies to stakeholders and the general public?
+Would that be equally possible in the transferred practice?

+> Transparency of the programme to shape trust

+Is the existing dissemination strategy transferrable in a way to ensure transparency of the practice's objectives, aims, and strategies to stakeholders and the general public?

 Does the practice ensure that everyone interested knows what is done by whom, with whom, and why?

-5.4.
-Qualified and highly committed human resources, detailed documentation, monitoring & evaluation
+5.3.
+LEADERSHIP, QUALIFIED AND HIGHLY COMMITTED HUMAN RESOURCES, DETAILED DOCUMENTATION, MONITORING & EVALUATION

-Committed, persistent, and stable human resources with high social skills including volunteers
+> Committed, persistent, and stable human resources with high social skills including volunteers